 - We established Canada's first residential treatment centre for young people with eating disorders.
 What was originally the Woodstone Treatment Centre on Galiano Island was moved to Vancouver in 2014 and renamed the Looking Glass Residence -- now operated in collaboration with the Provincial Health Services Authority (PHSA).

-- Our unique 8-day Summer Camp for young women suffering from this disease is now in its 12th year - and has provided much-needed respite, recovery, and support to hundreds of families.
+For 12 years, up until 2017, we organized and ran a unique 8-day Summer Camp for young women suffering from this disease, which provided much-needed respite, recovery, and support to hundreds of families.

 - Our Online Peer Support service is now scheduled times each week and engages hundreds of sufferers from across the country each year.

 - More than 60 sufferers enjoy weekly, face-to-face support with an LGF Hand in Hand volunteer.

 Every year, our Scholarship program offers financial support to those recovering or recovered from this disease that are dedicated and passionate about furthering their education.
 We’ve helped over 30 students achieve their academic dreams so far.